munificent/game-programming-patterns/book/state.markdown

 The current state is the one on the top of the stack, under that is its immediate superstate, and then *that* state's superstate and so on.
 When you dish out some state-specific behavior, you start at the top of the stack and walk down until one of the states handles it.
-(If none do, you just ignore it.)
+(If none do, you ignore it.)

 ## Pushdown Automata